 Eating Good in the Agri-hood: The Aberlin Springs Agri-Community.
-This session will explore bringing farm-to-table living into the mainstream through the Aberlin Springs Agri-Community, which is an track to become the region of first agri community.
+This session will explore bringing farm-to-table living into the mainstream through the Aberlin Springs development, located in Union Township, Warren County, which is on track to become the region's first agri-community.

-Aberlin Springs development, located in Union Township, Warren County, which is on track to become the region's first agri-community.
 Activating Spaces, Developing Places.
 Development should not happen to a place but with a place.
 Discover how a new neighborhood playbook is emerging that helps communities and developers work together to activate spaces that lead to equitably developing places.